 The Water Board is in the process of updating the Water Quality Control Plan for the Bay-Delta to establish flow and water quality objectives needed to reasonably protect beneficial uses, including fish and wildlife.
 There are two proposals—one for the San Joaquin River and its tributaries that has already been adopted, and a second one for the Sacramento River and its tributaries that is still in progress.

 The San Joaquin River proposal, first released in September 2016, immediately drew criticism from agriculture, business, municipalities and water districts, and praise from the environmental community.
 The proposal recommended between 30% and 50% of the river’s unimpaired flow be dedicated to fish.
 Average unimpeded flow is about 20% under current conditions.
 The Water Board staff suggested a starting point of 40%, which was solidified in later amendments.

-The proposal has been the subject of workshops, hundreds of letters, extensive public comment and a significant number of one-on-one meetings with various stakeholders and experts regarding the effects of altering stream flows in the San Joaquin River.
+The San Joaquin River proposal has been the subject of workshops, hundreds of letters, extensive public comment and a significant number of one-on-one meetings with various stakeholders and experts regarding the effects of altering stream flows in the San Joaquin River.
 There is considerable scientific disagreement about whether more water in the river alone will bring a resurgence of fish populations.
-Reducing the flows, as proposed, increases the cost of water, assuming there is wider availability and the means to convey exist.
+Reducing the flows, as proposed, increases the cost of water, assuming there is wider availability and the means to convey the water exist.

-In August 2018, the Water Board delayed a vote on the proposal in response to a request from state agencies, legislators, businesses, water agencies, cities, counties and agriculture to allow more time for voluntary agreements with water rights holders to be worked out.
+In August 2018, the Water Board delayed a vote on the San Joaquin proposal in response to a request from state agencies, legislators, businesses, water agencies, cities, counties and agriculture to allow more time for voluntary agreements with water rights holders to be worked out.
 Following the delay, water districts, municipalities, farmers and other affected groups worked diligently to craft agreements that would satisfy the requirements of the water quality control plan amendments.
 A second request for postponement came the night before the Water Board was set to adopt the proposal in November.
 A letter from then-Governor Edmund G. Brown Jr. and then-Governor-Elect Gavin Newsom stated that a “a short extension will allow these negotiations to progress and could result in a faster, less contentious and more durable outcome.
-Voluntary agreements are preferable to a lengthy administrative process and the inevitable ensuing lawsuits.”
-The Water Board again delayed a vote until its December meeting, ultimately voting on December 12, 2018, to adopt the proposal.
+Voluntary settlement agreements are preferable to a lengthy administrative process and the inevitable ensuing lawsuits.”
+The Water Board again delayed a vote until its December meeting, ultimately voting on December 12, 2018 to adopt the proposal.

-The issue, according to the Water Board, is that the San Joaquin River Watershed does not produce enough water to both meet existing human demands and support a healthy ecosystem.
-Requiring more water to remain in the river for the protection of fish and wildlife will reduce the quantity of surface water available for other uses.
-Implementing the flow proposal is expected to result in a 7% to 23% reduction in water available for human use.
-According to the Water Board, implementing the 40% flow proposal could result in an average increase in groundwater pumping of 105,000 acre-feet per year.
+Implementing the 40% flow proposal is expected to result in a 7% to 23% reduction in water available for human use.
+The flow proposal also could result in an average increase in groundwater pumping of 105,000 acre-feet per year.
 The current deficit in groundwater supplies is about 45,000 acre-feet per year.
-Agricultural water supply deficits have the potential to increase over time as pumpers must come into compliance with the Sustainable Groundwater Management Act.
-(See the Business Issues article on Groundwater).
+Agricultural water supply deficits have the potential to increase over time as pumpers must come into compliance with the Sustainable Groundwater Management Act (see Business Issues article on “Groundwater”).

 State law ensures universal access to water by declaring that “every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking and sanitary purposes.”
 However, water is becoming more expensive.
 California’s growing economy and population create continued demand for water.
 Meanwhile, drought and water leaks tighten available supplies.
 In addition, pipes and aging infrastructure result in expensive repairs or replacements.
 These conditions contribute to higher costs.
 The result is more low-income households with unaffordable drinking water.

-The Water Board circulated a draft proposal for a statewide low-income rate assistance program developed, under contract, by researchers from the University of California, Los Angeles to analyze the funding required.
+The Water Board circulated a draft proposal for a statewide low-income rate assistance program developed, under contract, by researchers from the University of California, Los Angeles in 2017 to analyze possible funding mechanisms.
 Cost estimates ranged from $279 million to $580 million.
 The funding mechanism would include a tax on water utility bills for approximately 34% of the water hookups in California.
 Households with income less than 200% of the federal poverty level would be exempt.
 The proposal is still pending.

-Meanwhile on a separate track, legislation was introduced in 2018 that would have provided access—not low-income rate assistance—to safe and affordable drinking water for disadvantaged communities, but failed to progress because it included a fee that was perceived as a tax.
+Meanwhile on a separate track, legislation was introduced in 2018 that would have provided access—not low-income rate assistance—to safe and affordable drinking water for disadvantaged communities.
+The proposal failed to progress because it included a fee that was perceived as a tax.
 The bill had two parts—access to clean drinking water and a funding source.
 Under the legislation, access could include annexation to the nearest water district for those with dry wells, help with contaminated wells, consolidation of smaller water districts with nearby larger and better-funded districts, or building or upgrading existing drinking water facilities.

 The funding mechanism was a tax on fertilizers and a tax on dairy/livestock that declined over time and a permanent fee on water utility bills except for households with incomes of less than 200% of the federal poverty level.